 Any student in an academic transfer program may transfer to a career program.
 In such a case, the student may choose to have any grades below "C" disregarded.
 However, the procedure for disregarding low grades may only be exercised while the student is in a career program.
 If the student changes to an academic transfer program, the original conditions of the academic transfer program must be followed, including the calculation of a cumulative grade point average of all college credits earned.
 The procedure for waiving scholastic deficiency applies both to students of this college and to students transferring from other institutions.
-The student who wishes to use this opportunity should state his or her intentions in writing to the Registrar prior to registration.
-The student should also inform a counselor during the pre-registration advisement session.
+The student who wishes to use the procedure for waiving scholastic deficiency should so state in writing to the Registrar prior to registration and should inform a counselor of such intentions during the pre-registration advisement session.